 The Bottom Line

 I’m glad that I finally pulled the trigger on solar.
 I’m glad I had it done before the tax credit of 30% went down to 26% this year.
+Now in 2022, the solar tax credit has increased back to 30%!
 I still have some more roof left and I’ll likely add a panel or two this year when I go with a battery system to get the 26% tax credit.
 Technology keeps getting better and costs keep going down.
 Would I do it again?
 Absolutely!